lubianat/osmium/R/README.md

     - citations: The citations according to Europe PMC
     - pages: The number of pages, inferred from Europe PMC
     - osmium: The density score
+    - alpha: The alpha used for the calculation
     - date: The date of search